MIXING & EFFECTS

 control, see the Tutorial section.

-- Linear-phase filters - Alternative Linear-phase band-split filters.
+- Linear-phase filters (legacy mode) - Alternative Linear-phase band-split filters.
 The default filters are IIR.
 The linear-phase filters preserve the phase relationships in the signal, but come at the cost of greater CPU usage and approximately 2 ms more plugin delay, relative to the IIR filters.
 The band-split filter type you choose is entirely dependent on the material being processed and what sounds most pleasing to your ear.

 - Histogram Enabled - Show a frequency histogram display on the background.
 In this display the line (creating a series of peaks), represents the level of frequencies from 20 Hz to 20 kHz.